 4. Safety chain must be used to keep planter and tractor connected in case of a hitch pin/drawbar failure.
-Attach safety chain at an unused clevis mounting hole on the planter hitch.
-Torque hardware to 840 ft-lb (1138.8 N-m).

 NOTE: A 2-Point Hitch Option converts planter from drawn to semi-mounted and is available for use with Category 3N or 3 three-point hitch designs.
 Safety chain is not used with 2-point hitch.